GOOMBAServer/GOOMBAServer-src/README.md

 # Compiling GOOMBAServer
 You need the MySQL.Data NuGet package installed first.
-Go to Tools > NuGet Package Manager > Manage NuGet packages for solution Then just press the compile button on Visual Studio and you're ready to go!
+Go to Tools > NuGet Package Manager > Manage NuGet packages for solution Then close Visual Studio and open `compile.vbs`

 # Can I use this source?
 Yes, you are allowed to use this source if you follow the license.